 The parties have a right to legal representation throughout the entire proceedings.
 While in theory, when conducting dawn raids, the investigators of the FCO do not have to await the arrival of the defence counsel, in practice they normally consent to wait up to one hour.

 German law protects correspondence between defence counsel and the persons or entities subject to a fine procedure from seizure and review by the FCO.
-However, the law only protects correspondence between an outside counsel and his client that directly relates to the investigation at hand and that was created after the opening of the proceeding.
+However, the law only protects correspondence between an outside counsel and his or her client that directly relates to the investigation at hand and that was created after the opening of the proceeding.
 All correspondence dating from before the opening of the proceeding is not protected, nor is correspondence between in-house counsel and the undertaking, regardless of when it was created.

 The FCO may impose monetary fines on undertakings or individuals for wilful or negligent infringements of the prohibition to restrict competition pursuant to section 1 ARC and, in case the conduct in question affects trade between member states, article 101 TFEU.
 Fines levied on individuals for wilful participation in a cartel may not exceed €1 million.
 In cases of negligent infringements, the maximum fine is €500,000.
 Not all individuals may be fined, only directors, officers and certain senior employees.
 However, if lower-ranking employees committed the cartel offence and cannot be held responsible, directors or officers can be sanctioned with a fine for breaching their duty of supervision.

 The FCO may impose fines on undertakings of up to 10 per cent of the worldwide turnover achieved by the corporate group to which the undertaking belongs in the most recent fiscal year.
-In February 2013, the Federal Supreme Court ruled that this 10 per cent threshold did not constitute a cap but that it was rather an upper limit of the statutory fine range.
-This is in contrast to the interpretation of a similar provision of EU Law by the EU Commission and the European Court, according to which the 10 per cent rule constitutes a cap.
+In February 2013, the Federal Supreme Court ruled that this 10 per cent threshold did not constitute a cap but rather that it was an upper limit of the statutory fine range.
+This is in contrast to the interpretation of a similar provision of EU Law by the European Commission and the European Court according to which the 10 per cent rule constitutes a cap.
 The decision of the Federal Supreme Court on this controversial point has great practical relevance for the amount of fines the FCO will impose in the future.
 The FCO announced that following the Federal Supreme Court’s judgment the level of fines will increase.

 As a consequence, the FCO published new fining guidelines in June 2013 under which the group-wide annual turnover of the company, as well as the turnover it achieved in the cartelised market during the infringement period, is taken into consideration in the fine calculation.
 Hence, the size of the company and the affected ‘volume of commerce’, as well as the seriousness and duration of the infringement, will be crucial factors in setting the level of fine.
 It is also still possible to waive or reduce a fine if a company that participated in the infringement submits an application for leniency.
 A reduction of 10 per cent of the fine can also be granted for an agreement to have the proceedings terminated by settlement.
 Cooperation by an undertaking in the proceeding outside the leniency notice will also be taken into account by the FCO when setting the fine.